Antarctic Multi-Channel Seismic Data

-Twenty-seven different CD-ROMs are now available from the National Geophysical Data Center and WDC GMG, Boulder.
+Twenty-seven different CD-ROMs from the National Geophysical Data Center (now the National Centers for Environmental Information) and WDC GMG, Boulder.
 A brief description of these CDs, their SDLS numbers, and their contents are listed in table 1.
 Each CD is a stand alone entity, complete with data, documentation, and software.

 System Requirements / Operating Characteristics

 The CDs have been produced by the US Geological Survey, in accordance with the ISO 9660 standard.
 While they are capable of being read by any platform having CD-ROM driver software supporting that standard, they are designed for use under DOS on IBM or compatible personal computers.
 The suggested minimum requirements are:

 - IBM or compatible personal computer, 386 or higher

 - MS- or PC-DOS version 3.1 or later

 - CD-ROM drive with ISO 9660 software driver

 Given the recent, rapid advancements in computer hardware and operating systems since these CD-ROMs were developed, incompatibilities may exist with certain of the software functions in the executable programs and prevent their functioning on all machines.
 Testing has shown that some software functions do not work as intended or as documented on the CD.
 However, functions that do not work from within the DOS-menu-driven-application, DO WORK by executing the program directly at a DOS prompt.
 So all intended software functions are available.